zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 - Learn how to use the service console to monitor the performance of your Autonomous Data Warehouse

 **[Click here to run Bonus Lab 6](LabGuide6.md)**
-<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:24194" target="_blank">**Click here to watch a video demonstration** that shows you how to monitor performance of your Autonomous Data Warehouse and perform basic administrative tasks.
+<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:24194" target="_blank">**Click here to watch a video demonstration**</a> that shows you how to monitor performance of your Autonomous Data Warehouse and perform basic administrative tasks.